aminalhazwani/teaching.aminalhazwani.com/_posts/2016-03-22-css-layouts-one.markdown

 ### Add main content

-It's important for our porfolio to diplays our projects with related pictures.
+It's important for our portfolio to display our projects with related pictures.
 So we could wrap them all in a `<section>` and then each singular project could use the `<article>` tag.

 ```html
 <body>